+The use of line array speaker systems have shaped the sound of stages and festivals around the world since the late 1980s when they first commercially appeared.
 Always identifiable by their multi-piece curved structure, they are an imposing sight when in the classic flown configuration from a tower or rigging and have become a symbol to many that you’re at a serious live event.

+The primary function of a line array is to focus the output sound into a very narrow pattern to avoid the wasted sound energy that comes from using standard speakers.
 An array is constructed of identical loudspeaker units mounted in a row and fed in-phase to create a singular line source.
 Used vertically, they give a narrow and defined output with a wide horizontal spread, which is perfect for arenas as it gets the sound across the audience rather than up into the ceiling or the open air.

 Ground Stack Line Array